 These four parameters serve as a basis for creating an overall risk score where the weights for each parameter should be assigned at your discretion and based on your judgment.
 Once you have such a list, and you’ve got your overall risk calculated for each 3rd party, then simply sort it out based on risk score, and there you’ve got a list of priorities for taming the weakest links.

 Once you know your priorities, then there are things you can do, and there are actions that only the owners of the 3rd party components can do so you need some cooperation.
 Everything that is in your control, which is the security of your end in the integration and the trust level imposed between the parties (assuming you have control of the trust chain and you are not the consumer party in the integration), should be tightened up.
-For example, reducing the impact of your interfaces towards your system is one thing in your control as well as patching level of dependent software components.
+For example, reducing the impact of your interfaces towards your system is one thing in your control as well as the patching level of dependent software components.
 MITM risk can be reduced dramatically with the establishment of a good trust mechanism and implementation of secure communications, but not completely mitigated.
-And lastly, taking care of problems within an uncontrolled 3rd party is a matter of specifics which can’t be elaborated upon theoretically.
+And lastly, taking care of problems within an uncontrolled 3rd party is a matter of specifics that can’t be elaborated upon theoretically.

 The topic of 3rd party security risks is a large one to be covered by a single post, and as seen within each specific context, the implications vary dramatically.
 In a way, it is a problem which cannot be solved 100%, due to lack of full control over the 3rd parties, and lack of visibility into the full implementation chain of the 3rd party systems.
 To make it even more complicated, consider that you are only aware of your 3rd parties, and your 3rd parties also have 3rd parties—which in turn also have 3rd parties…and on and on…so you can not be fully secure!
 Still, there is a lot to do even if there is no clear path to 100% security, and we all know that the more we make it hard for attackers, the costlier it is for them, which does wonders to weaken their motivation.